Authentication: In art, antiques and anthropology

+In commercial products

 Consumer goods such as pharmaceuticals, perfume, and clothing can use all forms of authentication to prevent counterfeit goods from taking advantage of a popular brand's reputation.
 As mentioned above, having an item for sale in a reputable store implicitly attests to it being genuine, the first type of authentication.
 The second type of authentication might involve comparing the quality and craftsmanship of an item, such as an expensive handbag, to genuine articles.
 The third type of authentication could be the presence of a trademark on the item, which is a legally protected marking, or any other identifying feature which aids consumers in the identification of genuine brand-name goods.
 With software, companies have taken great steps to protect from counterfeiters, including adding holograms, security rings, security threads and color shifting ink.